hbc/dc_2016_04/lessons/09_automating_workflow.md

 But, wait!
 What about the ouput files?
 They are all named using the SRA ID from the original FASTQ file.
 We can use a unix command to extract the base name of the file (without the path and .fastq extension) and ue this for naming all of the output files.
 We'll assign it to the `$base` variable:

 	# Grab base of filename for future naming
-	base=`basename $fq .fastq`
+	base=`basename $fq trim.fastq`

-Now, wherever we see an output file that contains `SRR098283` we can substitute that with `$base`, and where the input file is required we replace that with `$fq`.
+Now, wherever we see an output file that contains `SRR097977` we can substitute that with `$base`, and where the input file is required we replace that with `$fq`.
 For example:

 	# Align the reads using BWA